-All features of decK work with both Kong Gateway (OSS) and Kong Gateway (Enterprise).
+All features of decK work with both Kong Gateway (OSS) and Kong Enterprise.

-For Kong Gateway (Enterprise), decK provides a few additional features leveraging the
+For Kong Enterprise, decK provides a few additional features leveraging the

 power of enterprise features.

-decK is compatible with Kong Gateway (Enterprise) 0.35 and above.
+decK is compatible with Kong Enterprise 0.35 and above.

 Entities managed by decK

-decK manages only the core proxy entities in Kong Gateway (Enterprise).
+decK manages only the core proxy entities in Kong Enterprise.
 It doesn’t

 manage enterprise-only entities such as admins, RBAC permissions, RBAC roles,

-You should have authentication and RBAC configured for Kong’s Admin API.
+If you have authentication and RBAC configured for Kong’s Admin API, provide the

-You can supply the RBAC token to decK so that decK can authenticate itself
+RBAC token to decK so that decK can authenticate itself against the Admin API.

-the token.
-You can store the token in a file and load it as you execute the
+For a more secure approach, you can store the token in a file and load the file as you execute the command.
+For example:

-DECK_HEADERS environment variable to supply the same token, but via
+DECK_HEADERS environment variable to supply the same token with an environment variable.

 It is advised that you do not use an RBAC token with super admin privileges